 Use of synthetic material must be curbed, especially at incoming material inspection, storage bins and facilities, PCB assembly and testing stages, and during packing and dispatch.

-Dry air supports creation of ions and accumulation of static charges, whereas humid air helps to dissipate them.
+Dry air supports the creation of ions and the accumulation of static charges, whereas humid air helps to dissipate them.
 Areas with air-conditioning must include humidifiers to keep the air from becoming too dry.

 If the above is not feasible for the entire shop floor, it may be prudent to establish an ESD Protected Zone with clear identification and demarcation.
 By linking all surfaces to the ground, it is possible to keep all objects, people, and ESD-sensitive devices at the same potential.
 The area should be accessed only by trained personnel, and a periodic checking system established as above.